rxghavc/IyersCatering/README.md

 - **Contact Form Layout**: Adjust width, required field indicators, and input styles in `src/components/contact/ContactSection..jsx`.
 - **Email Branding**: Update the logo or card style in `api/contact.js` and `src/assets/images/iyerslogo.jpg`.

-## Screenshots

-> Add screenshots of the Home, Menu, Food, About, and Contact pages here for a visual overview.

----

 ## License